srinandan/integration-samples/README.md

 ## Overview

-All integration samples are in the `src/` directory with the file format `<file name>-integration.json`.
+All integration samples are in the `src/` directory with the file format `<file_name>-integration.json`.
 If a sample has more than one file, all the files will be available in the sample's directory in `src/`.

 A `.json` file has the metadata of an integration.
 You can directly upload the `.json` file as an integration to your project and run the integration.
 For more information, see
 [Upload an integration](https://cloud.google.com/application-integration/docs/upload-download#upload-an-integration).

+**Note:** All files having sample data required for some of the samples have the file format `<file_name>-dataset.json`.

 ## How to: Execute an integration